 Diabetes Mellitus and Foot Care

-You may also have nerve damage (neuropathy) in your legs and feet, causing decreased feeling in them.
+You may also have nerve damage (neuropathy).
+This can cause decreased feeling in your legs and feet.
 This means that you may not notice minor injuries to your feet that could lead to more serious problems.
-Noticing and addressing any potential problems early is the best way to prevent future foot problems.
+Finding and treating problems early is the best way to prevent future foot problems.

 How to care for your feet